ianrasmussen05/programming-languages-2021/README.md

 # Programming Languages

-(to be adapted from 2020 ... some links may be broken ... to run next time in Fall 2021)
+(currently being adapted from 2020 ... some links may be broken ... to run next time in Fall 2021)

 You already know some programming languages (such as Python, Java, or C++) and you are able to teach yourself a new one.
 But did you ever wonder how to design your own programming language?
 How would you even get started on a project like this?